brabster/tw-site-hugo/content/posts/2024-03-01-automated-laptop-build-conclusion/index.md

 - doesn't depend on a desktop environment, i.e. Xubuntu config
 - everything that doesn't need containers itself, i.e. docker-rootless

 My [test_install](https://github.com/brabster/xubuntu-workstation/actions/workflows/test_install.yml) workflow sets a parameter to skip things that don't work in a container, and everything else is exercised in a matrix of the last LTS and latest release.
 I have that running weekly on a schedule for early warning emails in case something breaks.
 Not had anything break on one of those scheduled runs yet.
-In the unlikely event that I get to the April '24 Xubuntu release before the weekly job has kicked the tyres for me, I can just mash a button to find out if it's looking good in around 5 minutes, completely unattended.
+In the unlikely event that I get to the April '24 Xubuntu release before the weekly job has kicked the tyres for me, I can just mash a button to find out if it's looking good in around 5 minutes, completely unattended - and before I spend time prepping USB sticks and reinstalling real hardware.

 I don't have much in the way of actual "tests" in there.
 I tend to operate an "add-as-needed" approach (sorry, test-first aficionados everywhere) and so far I've not had anything break that didn't break the install itself.
 I would like to add more security-related tests in there but unless there's a straightforward way to check that things like Chrome's DNSOverHTTP setting are working correctly I'm a bit limited in my options.
-I'll give that some more thought in this release cycle but even with little security test coverage I'm confident that I'm still in a far, far better place than if I set my machines up using only the intellect and attention of the idiot sitting in front of the keyboard!
+I'll give that some more thought in this release cycle but even with little security test coverage I'm confident that I'm still in a far, far better place than if I set my machines up relying on only the momentary intellect and attention of the idiot sitting in front of the keyboard!

 ## Cyber Essentials

-[Equal Experts](https://equalexperts.com) has various certifications to maintain and one of the things I needed to participate in was a Cyber Essentials audit.
+[Equal Experts](https://equalexperts.com) has various certifications to maintain and one of the things I needed to participate in over the last couple of years were Cyber Essentials audits.
 I was keen to get involved and make sure my security posture was robust enough to pass.
 I was surprised to get an audit point about having `sudo` enabled.
 I've solved that problem and passed the audit.
 This post is already too long (seems to happen a lot, sorry!) so I'll defer a more detailed exposition for a later post. ["How" is in the repo](https://github.com/brabster/xubuntu-workstation/blob/main/roles/sudo/tasks/main.yml), for the impatient.